Parish Neighbourhood Plan

 The Plan covers five distinct subject areas: Housing, Green Spaces and the Environment, Transport and Movement, Community Facilities, and Business and the Local Economy, and contains 29 related policies.

-At the end of this consultation any necessary revisions will be made to the Plan which will then be sent to St Albans City and District Council, who will organise a further round of consultation.
+Any necessary revisions will be made to the Plan which will then be sent to St Albans City and District Council, who will organise a further round of consultation.
 Following this the Plan will then be placed in the hands of an external Examiner for comment.
 The final stage will be the Public Referendum with residents voting – with a simple Yes or No – on the Plan and its influence on the face of the Parish over the coming years.

 View the slides from the Public Meeting held on Zoom on 9th November: Presentation Slides